miyanokomiya/no-mans-folly-doc/src/frames/frame.md

 ![](/assets/frame-align.png)

+Frame groups have the same alignment functionality as [Align box](/shape-alignbox).

 ### Name
 Each frame group can have name that is displayed near by.
 This name is visible only in the canvas and isn't printed out.